 From a practical standpoint, it’s a smart choice to build one of our storage sheds close to where they’ll be needed most.
-Kids in particular are much more likely to put bicycles and toys away if the access to the shed is convenient.
+For example, kids are much more likely to put bicycles and toys away if the access to the shed is convenient.
 On the other hand, if you are looking at garden sheds, you may want to locate it next to your garden, in a spot that receives lots of natural light.
 Aesthetics are always important; you may choose to highlight your structure by making it the center of attention, or blend it into your landscape and make it a secret hideaway.
 You should also be mindful of the sheds relation to other structures that you may have on your property.
 Achieving a balance is very important in the overall aesthetic of your shed.

 Other things to think of when choosing your sheds location may be it’s proximity to water (do I need a hose, do I want to plumb it), natural light, ventilation (although vents are available), and electricity (artificial lighting and electrical for gardening and other tools may be desired).
 Consider the way the shed will look year round.
 Surrounding foliage (and weather) can be very different from one season to the next.
 All of these considerations may have some impact on where you decide to place your shed.

 Once you have decided on a size for your shed and the location of the shed (see ‘shed sizes’ below), it’s a good idea to physically stake it out on your property to ensure that the fit is comfortable for you and is harmonious with your surroundings.

 Grade – Ideally your site should be level, with a slight pitch towards the rear.
 This will allow drainage of water without having to excavate around your shed.
 A shed may be located where the ground slopes more steeply (i.e. greater than 12″ from one side to the other) however, if this is the case, more thought should be put into the foundation you are going to build.
 Try to avoid positioning a shed at the bottom of a hill but, if you must, ensure that you beef up the drainage with a 6″ gravel bed around your shed or some other appropriate foundation.
 If you are planning to store wheel barrels and lawn mowers, and there is a slope, be sure to consider adding a ramp to your shed.

 Our range of shed styles, sizes, and options will allow you to design and build your shed for functionality without having to compromise on style.
-Be sure to spend sufficient time browsing our shed photo galleries and you will benefit from all the designs that others have come up with before you.
+Be sure to take your time browsing through our shed photo galleries and you will benefit from all the designs that others have come up with before you.